Liberals must not say: "liberal," "left," "progressive" or "populist."

-As for "populist:" Reviving that term was, I think, intended to convey having a heart, mind and wallet for those who are not plutocrats, without the baggage of internment, de facto segregation in the federal workforce, including the military, etc. Centrists, of course, attached that baggage to the New Deal and FDR as soon as "the left of the left" began comparing FDR and the New Deal favorably with President Obama.
-(Remember things from 2009 like, "We needed FDR but we got Hoover?")
+As for "populist:" Reviving that term was, I think, intended to convey having a heart, mind and wallet for those who are not plutocrats, without the baggage of internment, de facto segregation in the federal workforce, including the military, etc. Centrists, of course, attached that baggage to the New Deal and FDR just as soon as "the left of the left" began comparing FDR and the New Deal favorably againt President Obama.
+(Remember criticisms of Obama from 2009 like, "We needed FDR but we got Hoover?")

 Bottom line: We may need to choose, or invent, a new word for ourselves.
 Preferably, it will be a word whose meaning will withstand the inevitable slings and arrows of those with outrageous fortunes.
 Any nominees or neologisms?

 Read the lyrics while listening to the song: http://www.songlyrics.com/abbey-lincoln/brother-can-you-spare-a-dime-lyr...

 Read the lyrics while listening to the song: http://www.songlyrics.com/paul-simon/you-can-call-me-al-lyrics/

 Read the lyrics while listening to the song: http://www.songlyrics.com/paul-simon/mrs-robinson-lyrics/

 Read the lyrics while listening to the song: http://www.songlyrics.com/verna-felton/bibbidi-bobbidi-boo-cinderella-or...